 - Alzheimer’s Disease – This is the most common cause of dementia which occurs through damaged nerve cells in the brain.
 It affects brain function and behavioural patterns, including memory loss and depression.

 - Frontotemporal Dementia – This dementia starts from the frontal area of the brain, affecting speech, personality, and movement as a person ages.

-- Vascular Dementia – This occurs after a stroke and is worsened by poor brain health in a patient.
+- Vascular Dementia – This is the most common type of dementia in Singapore.
+It typically occurs after a stroke and is worsened by poor brain health in a patient.
 The sudden tissue loss causes memory disorders and difficulty in making analytical decisions.

 - Dementia With Lewy Bodies – This type of dementia shows symptoms from both Alzheimer’s and Parkinson’s, causing shakes, tremors, stiff joints, insomnia, and delusions.

 - Mixed Dementia – If a patient has two or more of the previous types of dementia, it’s considered a mixed diagnosis with multiple problems spread out through the brain and body.